Siddhartha-0709/Celebal-Tech-Internship-Files/Hello World Application/readme.md

 ### Start Script to Run the Server:

 To start the server, run `npm start` in the terminal.
-This will start a server on port `3000` and print out the current date and time.
+This will start a server on port `3000`.

 ```bash
 npm start